climatetracecoalition/methodology-documents/2024/readme.md

-## 2024 sectors covered by Climate TRACE
+## Climate TRACE sectors covered for the fall 2024 database update